 In this case, the airline tells you what the price is which they ask for this service.
-It is not negotiable so you can only accept or decline it.
+It is non-negotiable so you can only accept or decline it.

 Aegean upgrade challenge

 With Aegean Airlines, you can basically decide everything all by yourself.
 First of all you decide whether or not you even want to participate in the upgrade challenge.

 There is however a minimum bid amount – and this depends on the route which you will fly.
 Needless to say, you can expect the minimum bid to be higher on one of the longer Aegean flights such as London to Athens than on a shorter Aegean flight such as Athens to Istanbul or Athens to Bucharest.

 Is placing the minimum bid enough?

 If the flight is nearly full in business class and ticket prices have gone through the roof even in economy class, the chances that a minimum bid is enough are however pretty small.

 This is especially the case if you fly a business-heavy route.
 The Athens-London Heathrow route for example is popular among business travellers in both business and economy class.

 On such routes, a minimum bid has a much higher chance of succeeding, especially so if there are still plenty of (cheap) tickets on sale, which most likely hints that there are still plenty of seats available.

 Placing a a bid

 In my case, I put a 60 EUR offer (which was the minimum bid) on an upgrade on the Bucharest-Athens route.

 As I only paid 35 EUR for my economy class ticket, I paid 95 EUR in the end for a ticket in business class.
 As comparison, buying a one-way business class ticket outright on the same flight would have set me back 280 EUR.

 What does a business class ticket give you?

-At Aegean Airlines, the seats in the business class cabin are the same as in economy, with the difference than the middle seat is kept guaranteed empty (a tray table is placed over it.
+At Aegean Airlines, the seats in the business class cabin are the same as in economy, with the difference than the middle seat is kept guaranteed empty as a tray table is placed over it.

 Aegean serves some excellent Greek wines on board and also has proper barista coffee, meaning that you can enjoy your espresso or cappuccino at cruising altitude.

 Extra ground services

-Also on the ground you will be given additional business class services.
 If your upgrade is accepted, you will be given a checked luggage allowance of two bags.
 You can also bring two pieces of hand luggage on board.

 Of course, you will also be given access to the business class lounge at the airport of departure and receive priority boarding.